ethan-egerton/portfolio/README.md

 Repo storing my website which you can look at [here](yet to be added).

-This repo also stores my old website for keepsake.
+This repo also stores my old website for keepsakes.